Founder, Licensed Professional Counselor

 I believe in taking a holistic approach to counseling that considers biological, psychological, environmental, and cultural aspects of clients' lives.
 As part of this holistic approach, I work collaboratively with other health professionals such as psychiatrists and dietitians.
 If you need a referral, or are already a client of another health professional, I will work with them to ensure your treatment goals.

-In addition to my counseling services, I feel passionate about helping new counselors thrive as counseling professionals.
+In addition to my counseling services, I feel passionate about helping other counselors thrive as counseling professionals.
 I've been there - the journey to full licensure as a professional counselor and feeling confident in your role as a therapist is a tumultuous one.
-As a means to help new counselors grow in their journey to becoming a seasoned therapist, I offer workshops, groups, and consultation.
-See my services for new counselors here.
+As a means to help counselors grow in their journey to becoming a seasoned therapist, I offer workshops, groups, and consultation.
+See my services for counselors here.

 My experience counseling individuals, families, and groups began during my Master’s education, where I gained experience working with adults, adolescents, and families at the Texas State University Counseling Center, the Eating Disorder Center at San Antonio (now the Eating Recovery Center of San Antonio), and Hill Country Recovery Center (now the Eating Recovery Center of Austin).
 Since that time, I have served as a therapist and Outpatient Director at Austin Oaks Hospital, a Mindful Eating Program Therapist at the University of Texas - Austin, and a therapist at Sage Recovery and Wellness Center.